How Big Is The Biggest Spider In Australia

 Q: What is the most dangerous spider in Australia?

 A: The Sydney funnel-web spider (Atrax robustus) is considered the most dangerous spider in Australia due to its highly toxic venom and aggressive nature.
-However, antivenom is available, and fatalities are rare.
+On the flip side, antivenom is available, and fatalities are rare.

 Q: Are huntsman spiders dangerous?